The universal homogeneous binary tree: Introduction

 The structure $(\mS_2;\leq)$ plays an important role in the study of a natural class of \emph{constraint satisfaction problems (CSPs)} in theoretical computer science.
 CSPs from this class have been studied in artificial intelligence for qualitative reasoning about branching time~\cite{Duentsch,Hirsch,BroxvallJonsson}, and, independently, in computational linguistics~\cite{Cornell,BodirskyKutz} under the name \emph{tree description} or \emph{dominance} constraints.

-A \emph{reduct} of a relational structure $\Delta$ is a relational structure $\Gamma$ with the same domain as $\Delta$ such that every relation of $\Gamma$ has a first-order definition over $\Delta$ without parameters.
-All reducts of a countable $\omega$-categorical structure are again $\omega$-categorical~\cite{HodgesLong}.
+A \emph{reduct} of a relational structure $\Delta$ is a relational structure $\Gamma$ with the same domain as $\Delta$ such that every relation of $\Gamma$ has a first-order definition over $\Delta$ without parameters (this slightly non-standard definition is common practice, see e.g.~\cite{RandomReducts,Thomas96,JunkerZiegler}).
+All reducts of a countable $\omega$-categorical structure are again $\omega$-categorical~(Theorem 7.3.8 in~\cite{HodgesLong}).
 In this article we study the reducts of $(\mS_2;\leq)$.
 Two structures $\Gamma$ and $\Gamma'$ with the same domain are called \emph{(first-order) interdefinable} when $\Gamma$ is a reduct of $\Gamma'$, and $\Gamma'$ is a reduct of $\Gamma$.
-We show that the reducts $\Gamma$ of $(\mS_2;\leq)$ fall into three equivalence classes with respect to interdefinability: either $\Gamma$ is interdefinable with $(\mS_2;=)$, with $(\mS_2;\leq)$, or with $(\mS_2;B)$, where $B$ is the ternary \emph{Betweenness relation}.
+We show that the reducts $\Gamma$ of $(\mS_2;\leq)$ fall into three equivalence classes with respect to interdefinability: either $\Gamma$ is interdefinable with $(\mS_2;=)$, with $(\mS_2;\leq)$, or with $(\mS_2;B)$, where $B$ is the ternary \emph{betweenness relation}.
 The latter relation is defined by

 We also classify the \emph{model-complete cores} of the reducts of $(\mS_2;\leq)$.
-A structure $\Gamma$ is called \emph{model-complete} iff its first-order theory is model-complete.
-A structure $\Delta$ is a \emph{core} iff all endomorphisms of $\Delta$ are embeddings.
-It is known that every $\omega$-categorical structure is \emph{homomorphically equivalent} to a model-complete core $\Delta$ (that is, there is a homomorphism from $\Gamma$ to $\Delta$ and vice versa; see~\cite{Cores-journal,BodHilsMartin}).
+A structure $\Gamma$ is called \emph{model complete} \dff its first-order theory is model complete.
+A structure $\Delta$ is a \emph{core} \dff all endomorphisms of $\Delta$ are embeddings.
+It is known that every $\omega$-categorical structure $\Gamma$ is \emph{homomorphically equivalent} to a model-complete core $\Delta$ (that is, there is a homomorphism from $\Gamma$ to $\Delta$ and vice versa; see~\cite{Cores-journal,BodHilsMartin}).
 The structure $\Delta$ is unique up to isomorphism, $\omega$-categorical, and called the \emph{model-complete core} of $\Gamma$.
 We show that for every reduct $\Gamma$ of $(\mS_2;\leq)$, the model-complete core of $\Gamma$ is interdefinable with precisely one out of a list of ten structures (Corollary~\ref{cor:mc-cores}).
 The concept of model-complete cores is important for the aforementioned applications in constraint satisfaction, and implicitly used in complete complexity classifications for the CSPs of reducts of $({\mathbb Q};<)$ and the CSPs of reducts of the random graph~\cite{tcsps-journal,BodPin-Schaefer-both}; also see~\cite{Bodirsky-HDR}.
 Our results have applications in this context which will be described in Section~\ref{sect:csp}.